-NICIE continues to maintain and review its GDPR policies, current data governance processes, procedures, and control.
-NICIE staff also ensure that all archived materials were appropriately dealt with which including archiving, destroying, and returning to materials to schools.
-NICIE is also currently liaising with Public Record Office of Northern Ireland (PRONI) to ensure that records are managed in accordance with GDPR regulations.
-As part of the ongoing GDPR review training was provided to both staff and directors during the year including guidance on remote working.
+NICIE continues to maintain and review its GDPR (General Data Protection Regulation) policies, current data governance processes, procedures, and control.
+NICIE staff also ensure that all archived materials were appropriately dealt with which includes archiving, destroying, and returning materials to schools.
+NICIE's Retention and Disposal Policy was filed and agreed with the Public Records Office of Northern Ireland (PRONI) to ensure that records are managed in accordance with GDPR regulations.

-Government Funding Data Base
+Government Funding DataBase

-NICIE is not listed on the Government Funding Data Base as NICIE does not award grant funding to the community and voluntary sector.
+NICIE is not listed on the Government Funding Database as NICIE does not award grant funding to the community and voluntary sector.